grafana/loki/docs/sources/upgrading/_index.md

 #### Evenly spread queriers across kubernetes nodes

 We now evenly spread queriers across the available kubernetes nodes, but allowing more than one querier to be scheduled into the same node.
-If you want to keep running up to one querier per node, set `$._config.querier.use_topology_spread` to false.
+If you want to run at most a single querier per node, set `$._config.querier.use_topology_spread` to false.

 #### Implementation of unwrapped `rate` aggregation changed